Undergraduates: Transfer Course Work from other Colleges and Universities

 1. If you want to take courses at another institution, your first step is to consult your academic advisor, class dean, and/or your Cyberfriar Audit Evaluation to determine your unfulfilled degree requirements.

-4. You must then register at the college/university for the approved course, and ensure that an official transcript is sent to the Dean of Enrollment Services at Providence College (Harkins 310) upon successful completion of the course.
+5. You must then register at the college/university for the approved course, and ensure that an official transcript is sent to the Dean of Enrollment Services at Providence College (Harkins 310) upon successful completion of the course.
 “Successful completion” means earning a “C” or better.
-Please remember that while credits for the approved course and its PC equivalent will be included on the student’s PC transcript, the grade will be recorded as a “T” and will not affect the student’s GPA.
+Please remember that while credits for the approved course and its PC equivalent will be included on your PC transcript, the grade will be recorded as a “T” and will not affect your GPA.